Bonds and Rising Yields

 Heine's Bond Trading Model

 One way to improve a trading strategy's quality is to include macroeconomic indicators in the decision-making process.
-We have seen this approach in action in strategies trading the stock market, e.g., TuringTrader's Market Vane indicator or Keller's Lethargic Asset Allocation.
+We have seen this approach in action in strategies trading the stock market, e.g., TuringTrader's Market Vane strategy or Keller's Lethargic Asset Allocation.
 However, we need to go far back to find precedent in bond trading strategies: Heine's Bond Trading Model was first published in Nelson Freeburg's Formula Research newsletter in 1995.
-Mark Boucher picked it up in 1999 for his book The Hedge Fund Edge #ad.
+Mark Boucher picked it up in 1999 for his book The Hedge Fund Edge#ad.

 The rules to Heine's model are surprisingly simple: